alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/coding_guidelines.md

 For C sources, we follow the Linux variant of the K&R style wherever possible.

-- For function and variable names we use `snake_case` convention:
+- For function and variable names, we use the `snake_case` convention:

   ```C
   int some_variable;